-This section of the website is dedicated to former members who provided an outstanding contribution to British Airways Virtual over the years.
-Without their hard work and dedication to the hobby, British Airways Virtual would not be here today in its present form.
+This section of the website is dedicated to former members who provided an outstanding contribution to BAVirtual over the years.
+Without their hard work and dedication to the hobby, BAVirtual would not be here today in its present form.

 Jonathan Gorse - formerly BAW009

-Jonathan was instrumental in securing our meetings with British Airways to form what is today our legal agreement with the airline in 2003.
+Jonathan was instrumental in securing our meetings with BA to form what was our legal agreement with the airline in 2003.